andrew15818/FCA_AI2/L1/README.md

 this might be too much for one lesson.

 ## General approach
+I would like to compare/contrast different approaches to searching for a solution using some of the methods we learned from AC260.

+I was thinking of having the students fill out the code for the main algorithms and choosing one via a message.

 What are the steps we need to solve the problem?
 Below are my thougths of how the program should flow: